David Postlethwait always wanted to build a first-rate, lighted par-3 golf course.

 With 352 halogen light bulbs using 2.2 kilowatts on 137 light poles, Abu Dhabi’s course is charged 348 Arab Emirates Dirham (AED), or almost $100, per kilowatt hour.
 Postlethwait says the electricity bill at Knight’s Club amounted to $150,000 annually, but as additional technologies emerge, lighting of golf courses continue to be more cost effective.

-As part of the sustainability practices of the Saudi Golf Federation and Royal Greens Golf Club, the course will be converting the existing flood lights to LED which will not only provide better lighting for golfers, but also reduce energy usage and the carbon footprint by over 40 percent, Biele said.
+As part of the sustainability practices of the Saudi Golf Federation and Royal Greens Golf Club, the course converted the existing flood lights to LED which will not only provide better lighting for golfers, but also reduce energy usage and the carbon footprint by over 40%, Biele said.

 Golf After Dark